Autumn Eats & Drinks

 Just a stroll towards the Octagon from Dunedin’s gorgeous railway station, you’ll find Potpourri Vegetarian Café which gets the ‘big vegan thumbs-up’ from its fans.
 Their vegan and gluten free chocolate doughnuts look dangerously good, and their waffles, pizzas and salads are guaranteed to satisfy.

 For true taco aficionados, Johnnies Southern Kitchen or JSK is the place to go to worship at the altar of Mexican food.
 A tiny little shop on Lower Rattray Street, Johnnies serves up happiness in the form of tacos, quesadillas and daily special of southern comfort food.
 Grab something to go and chow down whilst touring the wealth of street art in the vicinity.
 Peace, love, tacos.

 Ombrellos Kitchen and Bar is Dunedin's premium craft beer restaurant.
 With up to 15 craft beers, a quirky restaurant and cosy private dining rooms, along with a stunning courtyard – Ombrellos is also perfect for summer lunches and after-work drinks.
 Live music in the courtyard on Friday nights.

-The first of Speights’ ale houses, this is the ideal winter dining destination with its hearty meals and warm, woody interiors.
+The first of Speights’ ale houses, this is the ideal autumn dining destination with its hearty meals and warm, woody interiors.
 Think southern fare classics like seafood chowder, blue cod, lamb shanks, steak and venison with a good array of vegetarian options as well.
 For beer aficionados this is the place to get your fix of special Speights brews, not available elsewhere in the country.
 All meals are expertly matched to one of our fine tap ales, plus a great range of other beverages.